wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-ivr-with-ruby-on-rails-dr.md

 Starting with Rails 6 you must give your ngrok tunnel URL permission to access your development environment.
 The NGROK_URL will replaced by your actual ngrok URL in the following step.
 Add the following to your `development.rb` file. \
 \
-**Note:** you must restart your rails server after editing `development.rb` for changes to take effect
+**Note:** You must restart your rails server after editing `development.rb` for changes to take effect.

 ```ruby
 #development.rb